zzolo/zzolo.github.com/pages/cv.md

 * Collaborating with our team to create visual pieces and stories.
 * Creating open source tools to help our staff as well as other organizations work more effectively.
 * Built [InfoMagical](http://project.wnyc.org/infomagical/), an experimental texting engagement piece for the Note to Self podcast.
+* Invited to participate in an [OpenNews Code/Documentation  Convening](https://source.opennews.org/en-US/articles/building-guide-open-sourcing-newsroom-code/) focused on creating an open source playbook for newsrooms.

 ### Interactive News Developer at MinnPost